LeeMorinUCF/QMB3311S22/demo_15_PP_Ch_12_Algorithms/README.md

 which is best done in a combination of English and mathematics before it is translated into Python.

-The specific approach we will use is calle *top-down design*.
+The specific approach we will use is called *top-down design*.
-Start by describing the solution in English and then mark staments that can be translated directly into Python.
+Start by describing the solution in English and then mark statements that can be translated directly into Python.
 Then rewrite the remaining statements until they can all be translated into Python.